-Quote from Platters Wine Guide 2020: “Most of the grapes off Tjuks and Johan Roos’ Helderberg farm go elsewhere.
+Quote from Platters Wine Guide 2020: “Most of the grapes off Tjuks Roos’ Helderberg farm go elsewhere.
 But Gus Dale and Ricardo Admas make a few wines in traditional manner – their name (‘Philanthropist’ and ‘School Principal’) alluding to the educational benevolence behind this brand, named for a famous ruby player and educationist relative.
 A crèche for the children of farm personnel is long established, but a grander new one has been opened.
 Meanwhile the wines are being more widely exported.”

 ★★★★☆ Die Filantroop Bright, clean aromas on 17 (91 points) blend of 72% shiraz with cab and pinotage (no merlot this year).
 13.5% alcohol and touch richer and riper than previous, but properly dry and still a feeling of restraint.
 Wholeberry, natural ferment.
 Well and firmly structured, should benefit from keeping.